 - 1. The penalty for a foul is a free position.
 The official indicates where the player taking the free position is to restart play. - 2.
-No free position may be taken closer than 4m to the boundary line and no closer than 8m to either goal circle. - 3.
-The free position shall be at the spot of the foul unless specifically directed by rules, or the spot of the foul would disadvantage the non-offending team. - 4.
+No free position may be taken closer than 4m to the boundary line and no closer than 8m to either goal circle, with the exception of a defender being awarded a free position within her defensive critical scoring area, when the clock has not stopped. - 3.
+The free position shall be taken within 4 meters of the spot of the foul unless specifically directed by rules, or the spot of the foul would be disadvantage the non-offending team. - 4.
 Free positions below the goal line extended and in the critical scoring area shall be taken at the closest dot. - 5.
 The player committing the foul will be directed either 4m away from the player awarded the free position (in the case of a minor foul), or 4m behind the player awarded the free position (in the case of a major foul). - 6.
 No players shall be within 4m of the player awarded a free position, except when play commences on a self-start and the ball carrier chooses to start play prior to all players moving 4m away.